smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - **JSON Field**
      - **Description**
    * - Algokey
-     - This is the Algoirithm key:  StreamConsumer_topicid59_json
+     - This is the Algoirithm key:

+       StreamConsumer_topicid59_json
    * - Algo
-     - This is the physical algorithm on disk: StreamConsumer_topicid59_jsonlgt
+     - This is the physical algorithm on

+       disk: StreamConsumer_topicid59_jsonlgt
    * - Forecastaccuracy
      - This is the forecast accuracy using MAPE: 0.747,
    * - DependentVariable
-     - This is the computed discreet dependent variable: failure_prob
+     - This is the computed discreet dependent variable:

+       failure_prob
    * - Filename
-     - File name of the training dataset: /Viper-tml/viperlogs/iotlogistic/StreamConsumer_topicid59.csv
+     - File name of the training dataset:

+       /Viper-tml/viperlogs/iotlogistic/StreamConsumer_topicid59.csv

        The above path is in the Docker container.

-You can volume this path to save it on your host machine.
+       You can volume this path to save it on your

+       host machine.
    * - Fieldnames
-     - These are the independent variables: Date,topicid59_Voltage_preprocessed_AnomProb,topicid59_Current_preprocessed_AnomProb
+     - These are the independent variables: Date,

+       topicid59_Voltage_preprocessed_AnomProb,

+       topicid59_Current_preprocessed_AnomProb
    * - TestResultsFile
-     - A results of the predictions using the test dataset is saved here: /Viper-tml/viperlogs/iotlogistic/StreamConsumer_topicid59_json_predictions.csv
+     - A results of the predictions using the

+       test dataset is saved here:

+       /Viper-tml/viperlogs/iotlogistic/StreamConsumer_topicid59_json_predictions.csv
    * - Deployed
      - Model is deployed to the ./deploy folder if its 1
    * - DeployedTo
      - It is deployed to: Local Machine Deploy Folder",
    * - Created
-     - The time the trained algorithm was generated: 2024-08-15T22:05:55.692145224Z
+     - The time the trained algorithm was generated:

+       2024-08-15T22:05:55.692145224Z
    * - Fullpathtomodels
-     - The full path to the model: /Viper-tml/viperlogs/iotlogistic, the ./models and ./deploy folder are relative to this path
+     - The full path to the model:

+       /Viper-tml/viperlogs/iotlogistic,

+       the ./models and ./deploy folder are

+       relative to this path
    * - Identifier
-     - Additional information about the data Voltage~Line-Voltage-(mV)~iot-preprocess~uid:metadata.dsn,subtopic:metadata.property_name (Voltage), value:datapoint.value, identifier:metadata.display_name,datetime:datapoint.updated_at,
+     - Additional information about the data Voltage~Line-Voltage-(mV)~iot-preprocess~uid:metadata.dsn,

+       subtopic:metadata.property_name

+       (Voltage), value:datapoint.value,

+       identifier:metadata.display_name,datetime:datapoint.updated_at,

+       :allrecords,Joinedidentifiers:~oem:n/a~lat:n/a~long:n/a

+       ~location:n/a~identifier:n/a,IoT device performance

-       :allrecords,Joinedidentifiers:~oem:n/a~lat:n/a~long:n/a~location:n/a~identifier:n/a,IoT device performance and failures~Msgsjoined=e951b524-7faa-11ec-
+       and failures~Msgsjoined=e951b524-7faa-11ec-

-        4107-b4937c8d3c24(120743, 51.16569,10.45153,Voltage,n/a,n/a,{});e9870b70-7faa-11ec-7911-7438f38e028a(120929,51.16569,10.45153,Voltage,n/a,n/a,
+       4107-b4937c8d3c24(120743, 51.16569,10.45153,Voltage,

-        {});e9b56d62-7faa-11ec-d0c0-c3d1d2b8ba2b(120824,51.16569,10.45153,Voltage,n/a,n/a,{})~latlong=~mainuid=AC000W018740175",
+       n/a,n/a,{});e9870b70-7faa-11ec-7911-7438f38e028a(120929,

+       51.16569,10.45153,Voltage,n/a,n/a,

+       {});e9b56d62-7faa-11ec-d0c0-c3d1d2b8ba2b(120824,51.16569,

+       10.45153,Voltage,n/a,n/a,{})~latlong=~mainuid=AC000W018740175",
    * - AccuracyThreshold
-     - Accuracy threshold for any must be greater than: 0.51 (or 51%)
+     - Accuracy threshold for any must

+       be greater than: 0.51 (or 51%)
    * - Minmax
-     - The normalization of the variables: 27.774:82.392,27.592:82.013
+     - The normalization of the

+       variables: 27.774:82.392,27.592:82.013
    * - MachineLearningAlgorithm
-     - The machine learning algorithm used: Logistic Regression
+     - The machine learning algorithm used:

+       Logistic Regression
    * - ParameterEstimates
-     - The parameter estimates: -2.8284930,0.8076427,2.7328265
+     - The parameter estimates: -2.8284930,0.8076427,

+       2.7328265
    * - HasConstantTerm
-     - Indicates if it has a constant term: 1 - means it does
+     - Indicates if it has a constant term:

+       1 - means it does
    * - Topicid
      - Internal topicid associated with the uid: 59
    * -	ConsumeridFrom